GET STARTED | Get Your Fair Cash Offer Today

 Will a HELOC Prevent Me from Selling My Home Illinois

-Before you sell your home, you need to pay off any home equity loan or credit to remove the lien on your property.
+Before you sell your home, you must pay off any home equity loan or credit to remove the lien on your property.
 Many homes in Illinois have been sold with a HELOC, showing that it can be done.
-Knowing your home’s value is important so you can sell it for enough money to pay off your mortgage and any other loans.
+Knowing your home’s value is important so you can sell it for enough money to pay off your mortgage and other loans.
 Homeowners should understand any closing costs or fees that might come up when selling their home.

 Having an expert real estate expert can make buying or selling a house with a line of credit much easier.
 It’s important to know what happens to your HELOC when you sell your home and be aware of problems you might face.
-Selling a home with a HELOC in Illinois is possible if you plan ahead and get the right help.
+Selling a home with a HELOC in Illinois is possible if you plan and get the right help.
 Choosing the right estate expert can make selling your HELOC easier and help you get the financial results you want.

 Factors That Influence Selling a Home with a HELOC